Palazzo Dorell

-Palazzo Dorell (French: Palais d'Aurel) also known as Bettina Palace, is a 17th-century Palladian palace located in Gudja, Malta.
+Palazzo Dorell (French: Palais d'Aurel), also known as Bettina Palace, is a 17th-century Palladian palace located in Gudja, Malta.

 History

 The property was built during the Order of St. John by Count Ignatius Francesco Moscati Falsoni Navarra as a family home and country residence in 1670.
 The palace was bought in 1760 by Pietro Paolo Falzon d'Aurelle (English: Dorell) Falzon, and is interchangeably named for him and his daughter Marchesa Lady Elisabetta Testaferrata Dorell.

 The palace served as the headquarters for the British forces, under General Graham, during the French blockade (1798–1800).

 The interior of the building has some of the ceiling covered in frescoes which were painted by Antonio Grech (1758-1819), known as "Naici" (Antonaci).

 It was the last building used by the British, with the consent of the owners, before having to leave Malta in 1979 on Freedom Day.

-Since the 19th century the place became limitedly open to the public with special permission of the owners, starting from the Patron Lorenzo Galea.
+Since the 19th century the place has become limitedly open to the public with special permission of the owners, starting from the Patron Lorenzo Galea.

 Gardens

 The Xlejli Tower and a chapel are located inside the walled private gardens of the property.
-At the garden one can still find a small cemetery where British armymen who died during the French occupation of Malta are buried.
-The garden is considerably very large compared to other general houses.
+In the garden is also a small cemetery where British armymen who died during the French occupation of Malta are buried.
+The garden is considerably large compared to other general houses.
 It has a French style.